MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/upgrade-service-applications-to-sharepoint-2013.md

 > [!NOTE]
 > The Business Data Connectivity service application is available in both SharePoint Foundation 2013 and SharePoint 2013.

- **To upgrade the Business Data Connectivity service application by using PowerShell**
+ **To upgrade the Business Data Connectivity service application by using PowerShell:**

 1. Verify that you have the following memberships: